Daigengna Duoer

 IMG_2006.JPG

-In addition to the study of religion, Daigengna is also interested in gamic studies.
-She is one of the founders of the GAMING+ Project, an online resource for game studies funded by the Interdisciplinary Humanities Center at UC Santa Barbara, along with Kaitlyn Ugoretz and Keita Moore.
+Daigengna is a host for the New Books in East Asian Studies Channel, a channel on the New Books Network.
+In addition to the study of religion, Daigengna is also interested in the study of religion in game media.
+She is one of the founders of the GAMING+ Project, an online resource for game studies, along with Kaitlyn Ugoretz and Keita Moore.

 All photography on this site are taken by Daigengna Duoer.